duartealexf/sql-ddl-to-json-schema/README.md

 |     |- example.js       Serves development purpose for testing isolated statements.
 |     |- formatter/       Formats the parsed JSON (output of parser) to other format.
 |        |- compact/      Formatter for a compact JSON format.
-|        |- jsonschema/   Formatter for a JSON Schema format (not yet implemented).
+|        |- json-schema/   Formatter for a JSON Schema format.
 |     |- parser/
 |        |- dictionary/   JS files with array of keywords used in lexer.ne.
 |        |- rules/        Nearley files with grammar rules.